-We comprehensively evaluate our method on four public datasets including one synthetic dataset and three realworld datasets.
-VaPiD significantly outperforms previous works in terms of the efficiency, while achieving competitive, if not better, accuracy compared with the baselines.
-Remarkably, on the synthetic dataset, the cosine of the median angle error (0.088°) is close to the machine epsilon of 32-bit floating-point numbers1, which indicates that Va-PiD pushes the detection accuracy to the limit of numerical numbers.
+We comprehensively evaluate our method on four pub-lic datasets including one synthetic dataset and three real-world datasets.
+VaPiD significantly outperforms previous works in terms of both speed and accuracy.
+Remarkably, on the synthetic dataset, the cosine of the median angle error (0.088°) is close to the machine epsilon of 32-bit floating-point numbers1, which indicates that VaPiD pushes the de-tection accuracy to the limitation of the numerical num-bers.
 With fewer refinement iterations, VaPiD runs at 26 frames per second while maintaining a median angle error of 0.145° for 512×512 images with 3 vanishing points.